mkathiravan/DartBasicsExamples/README.md

+i) Dart is an open-source general-purpose programming language.
+It is originally developed by Google and later approved as a standard by ECMA.
+Dart is a new programming language meant for the server as well as the browser.
+Introduced by Google, the Dart SDK ships with its compiler – the Dart VM.
+The SDK also includes a utility -dart2js, a transpiler that generates JavaScript equivalent of a Dart Script.
+This tutorial provides a basic level understanding of the Dart programming language.

+Dart Language Important points are:

 Everything you can place in a variable is an object, and every object is an instance of a class.
 Even numbers, functions, and null are objects.
 All objects inherit from the Object class.

 Although Dart is strongly typed, type annotations are optional because Dart can infer types.
 In the code above, number is inferred to be of type int.
 When you want to explicitly say that no type is expected, use the special type dynamic.